Your Labradoodle will come to you having experienced many things in its short life, helping both you and your puppy be

 At 4 to 5 weeks, our puppies are introduced to the grooming process.
 Our groomers, Casey and Kayla come every 6 to 8 weeks to clip nails, bathe and groom our dogs.
 The puppies get used to the grooming table and the experience of having their nails clipped.
 This makes the puppies comfortable with being groomed when they come home to you.

 What makes Golden Xpress puppies special?

-GOLDEN XPRESS LABRADOODLE puppies have started investigating and experiencing most things listed below the ages of 5 TO 14 weeks:
+GOLDEN XPRESS LABRADOODLE puppies have started investigating and experiencing most things listed below at the ages of 5 TO 14 weeks:

 Different surfaces- carpet, tile, cement, linoleum, grass, wet grass, dirt, mud,